FAC 204: University Vehicle Policy

 All university vehicles

 A university vehicle is defined as any car, truck, van, SUV, cart, motorcycle or other licensed means of transportation owned or leased by the university, for use by university officers, employees, students and volunteers on official business.
-All policies shall be followed unless an exception has been granted by the executive vice president, treasurer and CFO.
+All policies shall be followed unless an exception has been granted by the executive vice president, treasurer, and chief financial officer (CFO).

 Vehicle Marking and Identification